 Be skeptical of Nuance's published hardware requirements for NaturallySpeaking.
 To take full advantage of Version 11, you may need an up-to-date computer.
 For a 64-bit Windows 7 PC, an i7 CPU with 8 GB RAM might not be excessive.

 NaturallySpeaking 11.x runs on older PCs.
 In fact, some people report excellent performance on Core 2 Duo CPUs.
 As with Version 10, Version 11 adjusts itself to match the system, but it may select overly optimistic program settings.
 To get acceptable performance, you may need to manually change the default program settings.
-For example, when creating a new user profile on a Core 2 Duo 2.0 GHz PC, I select the "Best Match III" option instead of the more resource-intensive "Best Match IV" option.
+For example, when creating a new user profile on a Core 2 Duo 2.0 GHz PC, you might need to select the "Best Match III" option instead of the more resource-intensive "Best Match IV" option.

 When adding words or phrases via the "Vocabulary Editor," the "Spoken form" can no longer contain punctuation marks or symbols.
 For example, if you add power/knowledge to the vocabulary, and want to pronounce the slash, the Version 10 "Spoken form" could be "power / knowledge".
 In Version 11.x, you must change the symbol to a word: "power slash knowledge".